-A student who wishes to audit a class must register at the time of registration and pay 1/3 of the tuition rate.
-Auditors are subject to class regulations but are excused from evaluation and required
+A student who wishes to audit a class must register and pay 1/3 of the tuition rate.
+Auditors are subject to class regulations but are excused from evaluation and required assignments.
+Once enrolled, students may not change from audit to credit status.
+A student will not receive financial assistance for any audited courses.
+Online, Healthcare, or courses below college level, may not be audited.